Finger pinching conspiracy theory: Video game industry

 Nexon received significant criticism for allegedly prioritizing appeasing the theorists.
 Insiders contacted by Segye Ilbo claimed that, when the company replaced a voice actor in July 2016 in reaction to players accusing her of radical feminism, Nexon's internal meetings concluded the action was successful in enlarging its playerbase.
 Segye Ilbo argued this foreshadowed Nexon's actions in the MapleStory scandal.
 An insider report from Kyunghyang Shinmun stated that Nexon ran a web scraping software biased toward male-dominated forums, as well as a program that rewarded community posts to form public opinion to its liking, though Nexon has denied this allegation.
 Kyunghyang Shinmuns Yu Seonhui cited a separate fiasco involving officially sanctioned Dungeon & Fighter convention, which predated the MapleStory scandal by a couple weeks and was seen by Yu as a precedent of the Nexon developers promoting misogyny.
 Prior to the event, Nexon requested its participants to submit their social media account ID, a rule that didn't exist until that year.
 When questioned, Nexon emphasized "user's right to know."
 Yu argued that Nexon's policy change coincided with the feminist blacklisting movement from finger pinching theorists, who demanded all participants' Twitter history be searched, and that Nexon made a deliberate move to enable harassment against female players.
 Yu also cited another incident during that time, where Nexon delisted Dungeon & Fighter YouTube promotion of a singer who supported feminism.

 Supporters of Nexon organized a donation event for Nexon-owned foundation and hospitals in reaction to the MapleStory scandal.
-The participants claimed that the movement is an act of goodwill, and meant as a response to the expression of hatred, such as the finger pinching gesture found in promotional trailers produced by Nexon and Ppuri.
+The participants claimed that the movement is an act of goodwill, and meant as a response to the expression of hatred like the finger pinching gesture.
 The movement reportedly generated more than from players.
-Kukmin Ilbo reported that this was repelled by internet forums that demeaned the movement, such as comparing the participants to pedophiles for donating to young patients.
+Kukmin Ilbo reported that this was repelled by internet forums that demeaned the movement.